GinocarloDelaCruz/StarWarsTokenizer/README.md

 Please see files in this repository for the programs.
 Thank you very much!

 Members:
-  Dela Cruz, Ginocarlo Mari
+\nDela Cruz, Ginocarlo Mari
-  De Leon, Celine Thea
+  \nDe Leon, Celine Thea
-  Reyes, Isabella
+  \nReyes, Isabella